 Inner City Law Center (ICLC) is a nonprofit law firm on Skid Row.
 We are looking for extraordinary people to help us end homelessness in Los Angeles.
 Founded on the fundamental principle that every person should always be treated with dignity and respect, ICLC fights for justice for low-income tenants, working-poor families, people living with disabilities or experiencing homelessness, people living with HIV/AIDS, and homeless veterans.

 Position Description: ICLC is seeking a talented, full-time Supervising Attorney to oversee the Benefits Advocacy Technical Assistance Team.
 The Supervising Attorney will lead a team of five staff members that provide technical assistance to the Los Angeles County Department of Health Services’ CBEST project on disability benefits applications for individuals who are homeless throughout Los Angeles County.
 In partnership with the Change Well Project, the team also provides similar technical assistance on disability benefits statewide to counties participating in the Housing and Disability Advocacy Program (HDAP).
-The technical assistance team provides training and guidance, hosts meetings, conducts direct representation of clients in critical vital documents cases and acts as general legal experts to our partners on disability law and related issues.
+The technical assistance team provides training and guidance, hosts meetings, conducts direct representation of clients in critical vital documents cases, and acts as general legal experts to our partners on disability law and related issues.

 The primary responsibility of the Supervising Attorney will be to coordinate the varied work of the Technical Assistance team, which includes representing clients, developing and leading trainings, reviewing applications, hosting meetings, launching projects aimed at improving government benefits law and systems, and providing technical assistance to the Los Angeles County CBEST program and the statewide HDAP program.
 The Supervising Attorney reports to the Directing Attorney of the Benefits Advocacy Team.